RicoPfister/rico-opp-php-mysql/README_quiz_generator.md

 ## Overview

-Make a quiz with with questions from a database.
+Goal: Create a desktop/mobile self-sufficient quiz with questions from a database.
+You are able to do the following 3 things directly on the webpage:

-My quiz contains  the following features:
+do random generated quizzes, study a detailed evaluation;
+add, change or hide questions;

+Features/Notes:

-* Randomly generated quiz.
-Number of questions adjustable
+* Randomly generated quiz every time you reload the webpage.
+Number of questions are adjustable.
 * Add a new question with a maximum of 4 answers
 * Evaluation of the entire quiz and each individual question
-* Validation of: user answers, new quiz and add questions
+* Validations: user answers, new quiz, add questions
-* I used Git, HTML, CSS, JS, PHP, SQL (over PHPmyAdmin) to realize to project
+* What I used to realize to project: Bootstrap, HTML; CSS; JS; PHP; SQL; PHPmyAdmin
-* Developer console: ctrl + alt + y
+* How to open the developer console: ctrl + alt + y
+* Hide instead of deleting of database entries
+* Mobile second (sort of)

 ## Problems